What is Ergomar?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of ergotamine can be fatal.

-What should I avoid while taking Ergomar (ergotamine)?
+What should I avoid while taking Ergomar?

-Ergomar (ergotamine) side effects
+Ergomar side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 muscle pain in your arms or legs;

-Less serious side effects may include:
+Common side effects may include:

 dizziness, spinning sensation;